prochol/Extensions/README.md

-# About UIStoryboard category
+# About a set of categories

-Swift Storyboard Extension Assistant, which allows you to receive Storyboards by name or main.
-You can also receive a specific Storyboard for the device by accepting the naming rule for the Storyboard files.

-**Note:** Storyboard file names can have a postfix (_iPad, _iPhone) to separate interfaces across devices.
+Swift Extensions Assistant, which allow you to speed up writing code.

 ## Requirements